Make Wi-Fi Fast Project

 Current Status

-As of early 2018, we have achieved many of these improvements, specifically a decrease of latency by at least an order of magnitude, with fair sharing of airtime across fast and slow devices.
+In late 2024, we have decreased Wi-Fi latency by at least an order of magnitude, with fair sharing of airtime across fast and slow devices.

 Rationale